 - Test cases: the team has to calculate the number of performed test activities, its velocity, and final code coverage;

 - Defects: to measure the efficiency of their work, developers, and testers need to be aware of the exact number of problems that arise during development;

-- Tasks: measuring time spent and money earned per task allow evaluating if all team members are productive or not.
+- Tasks: measuring time spent and money earned per task allows evaluating if all team members are productive or not.

-All metrics, described in our guide, can be used in various stages of the Software Development Cycle.
+All metrics, described in our guide, can be used at different stages of the Software Development Lifecycle.
 The project is in the highest need for monitoring closer to the release because issues can pile up, and it’s easy to miss a critical defect in the product.